urbaman/HomeLab/Kubernetes/kubernetes-02.md

 #### Example: Traefik (see more below for Traefik implementation)

-Remmber to set the metrics port expose setting to true when installing Traefik, then create the following Service Monitor:
+Remember to set the metrics port expose setting to true when installing Traefik, then create the following Service Monitor:

 ```bash
 apiVersion: monitoring.coreos.com/v1